as a Second Language

 - Internet based TOEFL (iTB) score of 80

-- SAT Critical Reading score of 500 or higher
+- SAT Critical Reading and Writing score of 500 or higher

-- ACT Verbal (Writing and Reading) score of 21 or higher
+- ACT Verbal (English and Writing) score of 18 or higher

 - Certificate of Proficiency in English (CPE) grade

 - British “O” Level English pass (grade A-C)